Sergey Kuryokhin International Festival SKIF-6 will take

 Vera Dorn Trio (St.Petertsburg) - improvising music

-Polina Runovskaja (St.Petertsburg) - the Avant guard improvising vocal project
+Polina Runovskaja (St.Petertsburg) - the Avant guard improvising vocal

 Levitation (St.Petertsburg) - improvising music + performance